presales-repo/presales-standards/solution-architect-expectations.md

   * Pipeline and closed deals for the AEs compared to previous years **(scored by: worse attainment | same attainment | much better attainment)** AE persona will be taken into account
   * Outward reliance of SA to the AE, “hey SA, what do you think about this” or “the SA came up with the idea to..” **(scored by: connection still being created between SA/AE | normal connection | very close connection)** AE persona will be taken into account
 ### Skip Level Respect:
 Shows up to most Global SA activities.
-Interacts on Slack and these activities
+Interacts on Slack and these activities.
+Skip-level respect for their abilities
 ###### KPIs
   * Global/Regional Meeting Attendance **(scored by: SA Manager required multiple verbal discussions about missed meetings | ~80% of meetings attended | Nearly all meetings attended)**
   * Global/Regional Meeting Interactions **(score by: Minimal interactions seen in these meetings | Some interactions | Key member in many of these meetings)**
   * Slack Interaction **(scored by: Minimal number of slack answers | Occasional slack answers | Trusted answerer on slack)**
+  * Skip Level Interaction where the skip level knows them, their abilities, and trusts their work **(scored by: No Impression | Reasonable respect | Demand for their efforts)**
 ### Maintain Large Accounts: Builds organized methodologies to assure continued world class service and success for the larger accounts
 ###### KPIs
   * Large Account Growth ***(scored by:Largest deals shrink or maintain size | Largest deals grow slightly | Massive growth in largest deals)**